US Criminal Records

 Crime Classifications: According to the criminal justice system, there are felonies, misdemeanors, and infractions-of which there are further classifications of crime-determined by the serious nature of the crime and the amount of harm incurred as a result.

-Criminal Background Check/Search: A search for the criminal records of crime and arrest that a person may have according to various jurisdictions and nature of crime.
+Criminal Background Check/Search: A search for the criminal records of crime and arrest that a person may have according to various jurisdictions and nature of a crime.

 Criminal Justice: This term refers to the topic of criminal law, meaning how crime is processed, sentenced, and penalized; according to the jurisdictional laws in place to acquit the innocent and punish the guilty.